rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 > How do we ensure that a majority of nodes are honest?

-In the case of Chainlink, there are several different nodes maintained by known organisation, for example [swisscom](https://www.chainlinkecosystem.com/ecosystem/swisscom) (telecoms company), [kraken](https://www.chainlinkecosystem.com/ecosystem/kraken) and [Coinbase-cloud](https://www.chainlinkecosystem.com/ecosystem/coinbase-cloud).
-In principle, these companys have no incentive to behave maliciously because they are known to the public.
+In the case of Chainlink, there are several different nodes maintained by known organization, for example [swisscom](https://www.chainlinkecosystem.com/ecosystem/swisscom) (telecoms company), [kraken](https://www.chainlinkecosystem.com/ecosystem/kraken) and [Coinbase-cloud](https://www.chainlinkecosystem.com/ecosystem/coinbase-cloud).
+In principle, these companies have no incentive to behave maliciously because they are known to the public.

 ## References